 Our Business Model

-Each month the assortment is refreshed with up to 300 new products divided in two product campaigns, typically adapted to seasonal themes and/or festive occasions, e.g. Valentine’s day, Back-to-School, Halloween, or Christmas.
+Our assortment includes categories ranging from home, kitchen, hobby and party to toys, electronics and gadgets, food and accessories and has a broad appeal across age and income groups.
+Each month the assortment is refreshed with around 300 new products divided into two product campaigns, typically adapted to seasonal themes and/or festive occasions, e.g. Valentine’s day, Back-to-School, Halloween, or Christmas.

 While the continuous work with product selection, innovation and development is mainly carried out internally, production is outsourced to external suppliers who commit to our Supplier Code of Conduct and our quality and ethical policies, while working under our supervision.